Looking for a special gift? Buy a print of this image.

 Impressionistic half-length portrait of Einstein seated against a brown, sketchily-rendered backdrop, wearing a plain dark brown suit and black tie.

-The painting shows the scientist during the earliest period of his worldwide fame, following the Eddington-Dyson 1919 eclipse expedition which produced confirmation of relativity theory and the award of the 1921 Nobel Prize for Physics.
+The painting shows the scientist during the earliest period of his worldwide fame, following the Eddington- Dyson 1919 eclipse expedition which produced confirmation of relativity theory.

 Transcription